FarukDemiral/solutions_repo/docs/1 Physics/3 Waves/Problem_1.md

 # Problem 1
+# Waves
-# Waves - Problem 1: Interference Patterns on a Water Surface
+# Interference Patterns on a Water Surface

 ## Problem Statement